cert-orangecyberdefense/datalake/docs/Edit_score.md

 At least one of them is required.

 > -t the list of threat types and it's associated score like: ddos 50 scam 15 (see below for the authorized values).
+> -w (Optional) will set all the scores to 0 like a whitelist.
+Override -t

 > -o (Optional) will set the output file as the API gives it.
 > -e (Optional) to change the environment {preprod, prod},  default is **prod**